Cab construction

 helped us with this task!
 They have

-actually a joint on the real vehicle (so far as I could determine) Masking the joint after painting the interior
+designed the cab roof to join just behind the screen where no joint on the real vehicle (so far as I could determine) appeared.
+Masking the joint after painting the interior

 would not be my preferred plan of attack so I figured that issue would need to